beatrizsmerino/vue-gh-pages/README-v2.md

 This version executes the `deploy.mjs` file using the same npm `deploy` script declared in the `package.json` file.
 In contrast to the previous version, it has been developed in JavaScript, although `shell` scripts in `bash` language are still used inside it.
 The npm script has been improved; now it is simpler, **it is not necessary to enable the execution permissions** in the root of the project before executing the JS file with Node.

+The choice of the file extension `.mjs` or `.cjs` instead of the traditional `.js` is related to the use of ECMAScript modules.
+The `.mjs` extension signifies that the file is using ESModules syntax, which allows for better compatibility with modern JavaScript features.
+It's a convention to differentiate files that use ESModules from the ones using CommonJS modules.
+This distinction can be important, especially when working in an environment that supports both module systems, as is the case in this project.

 This javascript file **depends on the installation of additional npm packages to work**, which can be inconvenient.

 -   The [`execa`](https://www.npmjs.com/package/execa) allows us to use `shell` scripts from a javascript file.